jflamy/owlcms4/docs/Remote.md

    ![057_startLifting](img/PublicResults/057_startLifting.png)
 1. The public results application will now show that there is a platform active.
 ![055_updateReceivedHome](img/PublicResults/055_updateReceivedHome.png)
-1. Clicking on the `Platform A` link leads to the blank scoreboard, since the announcer has not started a countdown and has not started the lifting.
+1. Clicking on the `Platform A` link leads to the blank scoreboard, since the announcer has not started a countdown and has not started lifting.
 ![056_updateReceivedFOP](img/PublicResults/056_updateReceivedFOP.png)
 1. As soon as a break or lifting starts, the competition site updates the remote application.
 From then on the scoreboard updates whenever a pertinent change happens.
 Note that in the first release the scoreboard clock only shows the time allocated for the lift, and does not count down, and that decision lights are not shown.
 ![058_liftingStarted](img/PublicResults/058_liftingStarted.png)